 Description/Regulations

 The L.E.S.T.
-Northwest Writing Event is an opportunity for students to submit an original piece of writing in several categories to be judged according to the published criteria.
+Writing Event is an opportunity for students to submit an original piece of writing in several categories to be adjudicated according to published criteria.
 Each school may submit one authentic piece of writing for each grade level, grades 5-8.
-A “Most Promising Writer” award will be given for writings that are judged as being of exceptionally high quality.
+A “Most Promising Writer” award (Blue Ribbon winner) will be given for writings that are adjudicated as being of exceptionally high quality.

 Each L.E.S.T.
 Northwest writer may choose to write in one of the following writing styles:

-- Write a one page, word processed (double spaced) persuasive essay.
+- PERSUASIVE ESSAY: Write no more than one page, word processed (double-spaced) persuasive essay.
 Persuasive writing utilizes logic and reason to show that one idea is more legitimate than another idea.
 It attempts to persuade a reader to adopt a certain point of view or to take a particular action.
 The writing should use sound reasoning and solid evidence by stating facts, giving logical reasons, using examples, and quoting experts.

-- Write a personal narrative, based on a real-life experience, with a maximum length of two word processed pages (double spaced).
+- PERSONAL NARRATIVE: Write no more than two pages personal narrative, based on a real-life experience, with a maximum length of two word processed pages (double-spaced).
 A personal narrative is a piece of writing describing an event of personal significance to the writer.

-- Write one poem, either written free hand or word processed, chosen from the following formats: Haiku or Tanka, Free Verse, Acrostic, or a poem that demonstrates a rhyme scheme.
+- ORIGINAL POETRY: Write one poem, either written free hand or word processed, chosen from the following formats: Haiku or Tanka, Free Verse, Acrostic or a poem that demonstrates a rhyme scheme.

 Scoring Criteria